-In this industry there are five levels of comfort: firm, plush, pillow top, contoured, and personalized.
-The comfort level is measured in terms of how much it “gives” when pressure of weight is applied onto it.
-Firm has the least give (making the surface the most hardest) and pillow top has the most give, making it the softest.
+In this industry, there are five levels of comfort: firm, plush, pillow top, contoured, and personalized.
+The comfort level is measured in terms of how much it “gives” when the pressure of weight is applied onto it.
+Firm has the least give (making the surface the hardest), and pillow top has the most give, making it the softest.
 The contoured is usually something like a 3 zone or 7 zone which has different varying densities of plush or firm throughout the length, catering for different parts of the body with the recommended firmness.
-Personalized is a little more complex, and literally is custom made at the customers request to cater for specific requirements.
+Personalized is a little more complicated, and literally is custom made at the customer’s request to cater for specific requirements.

-The plush is a very common firmness type for those who are familiar with it, and for those who aren’t, it can be somewhat intriguing, perhaps a “shall i, shall i not?” kind of affair.
+The plush is a popular firmness type for those who are familiar with it, and for those who aren’t, it can be somewhat intriguing, perhaps a “shall I, shall I not?” kind of affair.
 Today we will discuss more about this somewhat curious and interesting firmness level.

 What Is A Plush Mattress?